kaisubr/Safe-Zone/README.md

 SafeZone is an application that traces your exposure to COVID-19, in order to better predict life insurance claims through machine learning.

-Through the designation of safe zones (with few cases and a low mortality rate), the spread of the virus is easier to contain.
+By algorithmically designating safe zones (with few cases and a low mortality rate), the relaxation of lockdowns will furthermore provide a place for healthy people to meet without anxiety.

 ## Problem
 The spread of COVID-19 is difficult to quantify.